TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/ImageEffects/ImageEffects.md

 We then call our two abstract functions: `UpdateMaterial` and `PerformEffect`.
 Respectively, these update the rest of the Material's properties, and perform the full-screen effect (using the techniques described above).

+## `CloudEffectBase.cs`

+This MonoBehaviour inherits from `ImageEffectBase`, and holds a reference to a `CloudConfiguration` instance, holding all of the visual parameters relevant for cloud rendering.

+It also serialized the raymarch quality (Low, Normal, or High), determining the step size of the raymarching, as well as if adaptive raymarch step size is being used (see [Raymarching](../Raymarching/Raymarching.md)).